threefoldtecharchive/0-stor/cmd/zstor/README.md

 ### Set rights of a user into a namespace

 ```
-./zerostorcli --conf conf_file.yaml namespace set-acl --namespace namespace_test --userid johndoe@email.com -r -w -d
+zstor --config conf_file.yaml namespace permission set johndoe@email.com namespace_test -rwd
 ```

 This command will authorize the user with it's [ItsYou.online][iyo] user ID, in this case the email address `johndoe@email.com` into the namespace `namespace_test` with the right read, write and delete.

 For [ItsYou.online's][iyo] user ID, following can be used reliably with 0-stor: email address